oneeve8/kobble-data/content/Information.md

 A lack of evidence to support a hypothesis or theory causes loss of credence.

-Acceptance, assumption, axiom, certainty, conclusion, conjecture, conviction, deduction, theorem, theory, guess, hypothesis, postulation, presumption, presupposition, supposition
+Acceptance, assumption, axiom, certainty, conclusion, conjecture, conviction, deduction, theorem, theory, guess, hypothesis, postulation, presumption, presupposition, supposition, opinion

+Belie

 credence: belief in or acceptance of something as true.